 CONTRACTS & SEVERANCE

 Employment contracts and severance negotiations can be complicated.
 For example, what makes a non-soliciation clause unenforceable?
 Should you enter into a severance agreement?
 If so, under what terms?
-An experienced employment law attorney can help with these and other questions.
-We can also assist with related negotiations and litigation.
+An experienced employment law mediator can help parties who have disputes over such questions.

-As an experienced employment lawyer who practices in state and federal court, I am very familiar with employment contracts and severance negotiations.
-I can help both employees and employers with contract and severance review, negotiations, enforceability evaluations, and litigation.
-Get started by scheduling a consultation.
+As an experienced employment law mediator who handles matters involving state and federal law, I am very familiar with employment contracts and severance negotiations.
+I can help employees and employers who are locked in dispute over contract and severance disputes, including enforceability disagreements and court-filed litigation.
+Get started by scheduling an inquiry call.

 What kind of employment agreements are there in Minnesota?